 To be honest, I came to know about the existence of this movie very recently.
 Based on a true story, Thanichella Nyan tells the story of Chellamma (KPAC Lalitha) and Razia Beevi (Kalpana).
 Chellama, a middle aged Brahmin woman who decides to end her life is rescued by Razia, a Muslim social worker.
 Disregarding caste, religion and any other political issues, Razia opens up her home to Chellamma and an inseparable bond forms between the two women.

-Within this household, Chellama was free to live on her own terms, follow her own traditions with Razia’s wholehearted support.
+Within this household, Chellama was free to live on her own terms and follow her own traditions with Razia’s wholehearted support.
 Razia creating a small Thulasi Madam and preparing a Vishu Kani for her friend are simply heart-warming to watch.
 Saying that this movie and its theme is one that is so very relevant to the current scene that our nation is facing would be an understatement.
-Kalpana, who bagged her first National Award for the role, did complete justice to the character, beautifully portraying a relationship that transcends religious and cultural differences.
+Kalpana, who bagged a National Award for the role, did complete justice to the character, beautifully portraying a relationship that transcends religious and cultural differences.